peteroupc/html3dutil/doc/tutorial-glmath.md

 * Normalize the orientation quaternion (using `quatNorm()` or `quatNormInPlace()`) every few frames.

-### Tait-Bryan angles and their disadvantages <a id=Tait_Bryan_angles_and_their_disadvantages></a>
+### Tait-Bryan angles and their disadvantages

-Tait-Bryan angles (pitch, yaw, and roll angles) can also be used to describe 3D rotations, but they have disadvantages:
+Pitch-yaw-roll angles (also called Tait-Bryan angles) can also be used to describe 3D rotations, but they have disadvantages:

-* In general, the order of Tait-Bryan angle rotations is important.
+* In general, the order of pitch, yaw, and roll rotations is important.
 For example, a 30-degree pitch followed by a 20-degree roll is not the same as a 20-degree pitch followed by a 30-degree roll.
 * There are multiple conventions for Tait-Bryan angles, such as the order of rotations; pitch then yaw, or yaw then pitch?
-* Tait-Bryan angle rotations are not easily reversible when the same order of angles is used.
+* Pitch-yaw-roll angle rotations are not easily reversible when the same order of angles is used.
 For example, a negative 30-degree pitch followed by a negative 20-degree roll does not undo a 30-degree pitch followed by a 20-degree roll.
-* Tait-Bryan angles can cause a problem called "gimbal lock", in which a rotation along one axis (say, a pitch) can cause a vector to be parallel to another axis (say, the roll axis), so that a rotation along that axis will do nothing.
+* Pitch-yaw-roll angles can cause a problem called "gimbal lock", in which a rotation along one axis (say, a pitch) can cause a vector to be parallel to another axis (say, the roll axis), so that a rotation along that axis will do nothing.